The Garfield Movie: Video game

-In 2023, a video game based on the film was reported to be in development, but the game was cancelled and it was never before released.
+In 2023, a video game based on the film was reported to be in development.
+However, it has yet to be released.

 Reception

 Box office

-The Garfield Movie grossed $91.9 million in the United States and Canada and $142.7 million in other territories, for a worldwide total of $234.7 million.
+The Garfield Movie grossed $91.9 million in the United States and Canada and $142.7 million in other territories, for a worldwide total of $257.2 million.

 In the United States and Canada, The Garfield Movie was released alongside Furiosa: A Mad Max Saga and Sight, and was projected to gross around $30 million from 4,000 theaters in its four-day opening weekend.
 The film made $8.4 million on its first day, including $1.9 million from Thursday night previews.
 It went on to debut at $24.8 million (and a total of $31.1 million over the four days), finishing second behind Furiosa.
 In its second weekend, the film dropped 42% to $14 million, finishing in first.

 The film opened in 18 countries on May 3, and grossed $22 million in its first weekend.
 Its largest markets were Mexico ($8.8 million), Spain ($3.2 million), Brazil ($2.2 million), Italy ($1.6 million), and Peru ($1.3 million).

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 31 out of 100, based on 29 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale (the same as the live-action films), while those polled by PostTrak gave it an overall positive score of 73%.

 In a negative review, Frank Scheck of The Hollywood Reporter criticized the film's unfaithfulness to the comic, writing, "As anyone familiar with cartoonist Jim Davis' iconic feline character knows, Garfield doesn't like to move around very much.
 He likes to eat, particularly pepperoni pizza and lasagna, and he likes to lie around and make sarcastic comments.
 In other words, he's not a cat of action.
 And yet for some reason, the creators of the new animated film revolving around him think that what the audience really wants is to watch Garfield engage in Mission: Impossible-style, stunt-laden violent mayhem."
 Brandon Yu of The New York Times criticized the quality of the animation, stating the film was "visually flat, with compositions that seem oddly half-populated and cheap", while a review in The Guardian went as far as to call it a "foul feline origin tale littered with product placement".
 A mixed review for TheWrap, however, praised certain aspects of the film mildly and conceded, "While this new film isn't especially funny it's still a reasonably enjoyable kids flick.
 It's short on laughs but surprisingly big on tenderness."